GitHubDragonFly/HTML_CSS_JS/README.md

    - GUI has lights marked as DL, SL, HL and AL (directional, spot, hemisphere and ambient)
    - Swappable with `Rotate`, the XYZ positions of DL / SL / HL lights can be adjusted
    - The DLi / SLi control those lights intensity
-   - The material of the object is set to receive the shadow and it should be automatically visible with the change of the SpotLight intensity
+   - The material of the object is set to receive the shadow and it should be automatically visible for some objects (also try changing of the SpotLight intensity)
    - Additional plane receiving shadow is set in the background, controlled by the `Shadow` checkbox, the SpotLight intensity and the opacity of the object
-   - Most of the OBJ / PLY examples were downloaded from [here](https://github.com/mrdoob/three.js) while my own examples were created simply by using online services to perform conversion from PNG to STL, STL to OBJ and then OBJ to PLY (Blender was also used to decrease the size of the files and add MTL with some shading to OBJ example)
+   - Most of the OBJ / PLY examples were downloaded from [here](https://github.com/mrdoob/three.js)
+   - My own examples were created simply by using online services to perform conversion from PNG to STL, STL to OBJ and then OBJ to PLY (Blender was also used to decrease the size of the files and add MTL with some shading to OBJ example)
-   - Windows 10 users do have an option to instead use Paint 3D and 3D Viewer apps to see these files
    - There are screenshots of both viewers, each with one of the included examples, shadow enabled
+   - The following software can be used instead, which support more than just OBJ and PLY formats:
+    - Three.js [editor](https://threejs.org/editor/) available online
+    - Windows 10 users have an option to use `Paint 3D` and `3D Viewer` apps

 # Usage
 All it takes is to: